Large-Signal Stability of Power Systems with Mixtures of GFL, GFM and GSP Inverters: GFL-GFM(GSP) Interaction

-\ The impact of varying the location (connection point) of the IBR2 which acts as STATCOM and provides voltage support on the DOA and CCR was further investigated.
-The post-fault system is analyzed herein, where the post-fault impedance $2X_g$ and $X_1$ varied but the total transmission line impedance ($X_{1sum} = X_1 + 2X_g = 1.1 \text{ p.u.}$) is kept constant.
-Herein, the remote fault of the power grid is simulated, that is, the voltage sag fault of 0.1 p.u. is set at the infinite bus instead in the post-fault system, and the fault duration is set to 0.1s and 0.25s.
+The impact on ROA and SR of varying the connection point of the IBR2 acting as a GSP inverter was investigated by testing variations of grid impedance $X_g$ and $X_1$ but with the total transmission line impedance ($X_{\Sigma1} = X_1 + X_g = 1.1 \text{ pu}$) kept constant.
+The fault type is changed to a remote fault simulated as a voltage sag of 0.1 pu at the infinite bus and the fault duration is set to 0.1~s and 0.25~s.

-The results are illustrated in \figref{STATCOMLocation} with the left column for a GFM inverter and the right column for a GSP inverter.
-The top row is the IBR2 near the inverter and moves further way in the middle and bottom rows.
-Examining \figref{STATCOMLocation} shows that, regardless of whether the IBR2 is GFM or GSP inverter when it is placed in the middle of the transmission line, it is most beneficial to the transient stability of the system.
-When IBR2 is too near to the grid, its ability to improve voltage regulation is diminished because of proximity to an infinite bus.
-In the extreme case, when it is connected to the grid directly, there would be no interaction between the IBR2 and the IBR.
-The IBR2 must absorb active power from IBR1 and transfer it to the grid.
-Conversely, if the IBR2 is positioned too close to IBR1, the impedance between the IBR2 and the grid denoted as $X_g$, becomes too large.
-This results in reduced transmission capacity to the grid and can lead to instability in the IBR2 itself.
-As illustrated in \figref{STATCOMLocation}(a)(b), SEP is very close to the upper boundary of DOA, which results in smaller CCT and CCR.
-Notably, when the IBR2 is placed at the same location as IBR1, the system lacks EP.
-Additionally, it is important to highlight that without the IBR2, directly applying TVC control to IBR1 results in system instability.
-This indicates that voltage control, while ineffective for improving the stability of the IBR itself, can enhance the stability of other IBRs.
+The resulting ROA for six cases are illustrated in \figref{STATCOMLocation}.
+The left column has results for a GFM inverter and the right column for a GSP inverter.
+The top row is for the IBR2 (GFM or GSP inverter) near the IBR1 (GFL inverter) and is further away in the middle and bottom rows.
+Examining \figref{STATCOMLocation} shows that, regardless of whether the IBR2 is a GFM or GSP inverter, when it is placed in the middle of the transmission line, it is most beneficial to the large-signal stability of the system.
+When the IBR2 is too near to the grid, its ability to improve voltage regulation is diminished because of proximity to an infinite bus.
+In the extreme case, when it is connected to the grid directly, there would be no interaction between the IBR2 and IBR1.
+Conversely, if the IBR2 is positioned too close to IBR1, the impedance between the IBR2 and the grid denoted as $X_g$, becomes large.
+Since the IBR2 must absorb active power from IBR1 and transfer it to the grid, this large $X_g$ reduces the transmission capacity from IBR2 to the grid and can lead to instability in the IBR2 itself.
+As illustrated in \figref{STATCOMLocation}~(a) and (b), the SEP is very close to the upper boundary of ROA, which results in small SR and $t_{\text{SR}}$.
+In particular, when IBR2 is placed at the same location as IBR1, the system even lacks an equilibrium point.
+Additionally, it is important to note that if there is no IBR2, the system becomes unstable even though the IBR1 is configured as a GSP inverter.
+This indicates that voltage control in the GSP inverter, while ineffective for improving the stability of the GSP inverter itself, can enhance the stability of other IBRs.
+The enhancement is maximized if it is placed at the midpoint of the transmission line.